 In Going Home: Finding Peace When Pets Die, Jon Katz addresses the difficult but necessary topic of saying goodbye to a beloved pet.
-Accidentally killing your dog is an extremely painful experience, but you don’t have to go through it alone.
+Accidentally causing your dog’s death or pain is an extremely difficult experience, but you don’t have to go through it alone.
 Jon draws on personal experiences, stories from fellow pet owners, and philosophical reflections to help pet owners grieve the loss of their dogs.
 He gently asks readers to consider if they gave their dogs good lives and if they used their best judgment in the end.
 In dealing with these issues, you will deal with guilt about your dog’s death, and let go of the pain.

 I welcome your thoughts on dealing with guilty feelings after the loss of a dog.
 I can’t offer advice our counselling, but you may find it helpful to share your experience.
 Writing is one of the best ways to process grief and guilt after your dog dies, and can help you resolve your feelings.

 Dealing with guilt after the loss of a dog isn’t just about grieving; it’s about cherishing the best parts of your life with your dog.
 If you feel like you’ll never be happy again, read How to Recover From Loss and Survive Grief.

 And, please do read through the comments below.
 You’ll see that you’re not alone.
 No matter what caused a dog’s death, we always feel guilty after.
 We always feel like we could have and should have done more.
 But we need to accept our loss, and let our dogs to rest in peace.